mpkocher/mpkocher.github.io/source/_posts/CLI-App-leveraging-ZIO-and-Decline-using-scala-cli.md

 $> echo $?
 0
 $ ./DeclinedApp --user Dave --alpha dragon
-Error java.lang.Exception: List(Invalid floating-point: dragon)
+Error java.lang.Exception: Invalid floating-point: dragon
-$> ./DeclinedApp --user Dave --alpha 3.14 --dragon Error java.lang.Exception: List(Unexpected option: --dragon)
+$> ./DeclinedApp --user Dave --alpha 3.14 --dragon Error java.lang.Exception: Unexpected option: --dragon
 $>echo $?
 1
 ```

 ## Summary and Final Comments

-- `scala-cli` is __very__ promising addition for the Scala community.
+- `scala-cli` is a __very__ promising addition for the Scala community.
 - `scala-cli` changed my workflow.
 This new workflow was closer to how I would work in Python.
-- I really like ZIO's core composiblity ethos, however, it does have a learning curve.
+- I really like ZIO's core composablity ethos, however, it does have a learning curve.
 - `Decline`'s `Command[T]` design allows for intergrate with ZIO pretty seemlessly.
 - Misc "scrappy" CLI tools that I would typically write in Python, I could easily write in Scala.